 What’s the Best Time of the Year to Visit Seattle?

-Summer without a doubt.
+Summer without a doubt is the best time to visit Seattle.
 It will be busy, but you’ve got a much better chance of warm and dry weather.

-The only time we noticed the crowds was at the Seattle Center and even then it wasn’t too bad.
+The only time we noticed the crowds were at the Seattle Center and even then it wasn’t too bad.
 If you book in advance and plan accordingly, you will be fine.